KhalilGibrotha/redesigned-guacamole/README.md

 ## 🎯 Purpose

 This repository provides **reusable workflows** that any other repository can call to:
-- � **Intelligent Code Analysis**: Dynamic Super Linter with auto-fix capabilities
+- 📊 **Intelligent Code Analysis**: Dynamic Super Linter with autofix capabilities
 - 🛡️ **Security Scanning**: DevSkim, Trivy vulnerability scanning, and secret detection
 - 🎭 **Ansible Validation**: Comprehensive Ansible syntax checking and linting (integrated with Super Linter)
-- � **Documentation Publishing**: Process and publish documentation to Confluence
+- 📚 **Documentation Publishing**: Process and publish documentation to Confluence
 - 🚨 **Failure Notifications**: Automatic GitHub issue creation for CI/CD failures
 - 📊 **Comprehensive Reporting**: SARIF output and detailed execution summaries